Dynamic behavior for a gradient algorithm with energy and momentum: Solution properties of the AGEM algorithm

-\begin{remark} If $f$ is assumed to be $L$-smooth, then $L_F$ is uniformly bounded.
-In such case, the boundedness of the solution is achieved without any restriction on $\eta$, as can be seen from $(\ref{Qr})$.
-However, the $L$-smoothness assumption would exclude a large class of objective functions such as $|\theta|^4$. \end{remark}
+\begin{remark} When $f$ is assumed to be $L$-smooth, $L_F$ becomes uniformly bounded.
+In this scenario, the solution's boundedness is attained without imposing any restriction on $\eta$, as evident from $(\ref{Qr})$.
+However, it is crucial to note that the $L$-smoothness assumption excludes a significant class of objective functions, including those of the form $|\theta|^4$. \end{remark}